 My favorite feature enables me to require my kids to read for a specified amount of time per day before they can watch videos or play apps.
-Even my kindergartner must flip through the pages of a book on her Kindle or listen to an audio book for at least 15-minutes.
+Even my kindergartner had to flip through the pages of a book on her Kindle or listen to an audiobook for at least 15-minutes.
 Parents can change these limits at will and differentiate weekday limits from weekends.

-The Fire sells for a fraction of the price of an iPod touch or iPad.
+Even the most expensive and newest Kindle Kids Fire Edition sells for a fraction of the price of an iPod touch or iPad.
 Plus, you get a rugged kid-friendly case, a year of FreeTime, and a two-year no questions asked warranty at no additional cost.
 Over the years, my kids have managed to shatter the screens of my Mac, iPad, and iPhone.
 Knowing that Amazon will repair or replace the Fire for any reason at all within the first two years gives me peace of mind.

 When our kids watch YouTube videos or shows on the internet, we can never be quite sure of what they are watching.
 And, that’s a scary thought.
 The FreeTime subscription provides access to videos and shows appropriate for their age.
-My son’s Kindle features educational PBS shows such as Nova and Wild Kratts.
+The Kindle Fire Kids Edition features educational PBS shows such as Nova and Wild Kratts.
 Although you need Wi-Fi to stream video, you can buy videos and download them to your device to watch offline.

 I’m not going to tell you that Amazon’s apps rival Apple.
-My son can’t play his favorite game, Minecraft on his Kindle Fire.
+My son can’t play some of his favorite games on his Kindle Fire.
 But when he’s using his Kindle Fire, I know that the games have an educational component to them.
 Many of the games focus on math or vocabulary skills.

-We have the Amazon Echo, Dot, and FireStick at home and my children use Alexa all the time.
+We have Amazon Echos and Firesticks at home and my children use Alexa all the time.
 Now, they can access the Alexa app on their Kindle Fires.
 With the touch of a button, they can ask Alexa the weather, to play a specific song or artist, or to answer a question.
 This ability to request information on their own gives my kids (who are not yet internet savvy) a sense of independence.